ohfernando/intro-python-for-biosci/README.md

 Exercise 4:

-Exercise 5: RamachanDraw is necessary
+Exercise 5: RamachanDraw is necessary.
+Input PDB identifier in command line as string

 Exercise 6: